calebmeyer/dotfiles/README.md

 allow spacemacs to install its packages, and `rbenv install` whatever ruby version you want.

-Also note that for a virtual box ubuntu VM, you may want to turn on dns from the host for VPN to work:
+Also note that for a virtual box VM, you may want to turn on dns from the host for VPN to work:
 ```
 PATH=%PATH%;C:\Program Files\Oracle\VirtualBox
 VBoxManage list vms